 The hands on the clock moved slowly.

 Or you could say: Her sense of timing was going in slow motion.
-Each second that passed, according to the second hand on the old grandfather clock, lasted at least a full minute if not more.
+Each second that passed on the old grandfather clock, lasted at least a full minute.

 without making any noise